UK High Court orders against attachment of Avenfield flats in Broadsheet-NAB case

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: The UK High Court of Justice has issued an order against the attachment of four Avenfield Apartments owned by the Sharif family in relation to the case Broadsheet vs Islamic Republic of Pakistan and the NAB.
+LONDON: The UK High Court of Justice has issued an order against the attachment of four Avenfield Apartments owned by the Sharif family - relating to the case Broadsheet vs Islamic Republic of Pakistan and the NAB.

 This correspondent has seen four court orders issued by the Business and Property Courts of High Court of Justice, under The Claimant (Broadsheet LLC) and the Defendants (Islamic Republic of Pakistan and National Accountability Bureau).